JLi-github/Machine-learning/README.md

-This is about the basic machine learning python functions
+Python for machine learning functions